By Christine Wellington-Moore, SDG Integration Lead, UNDP Asia-Pacific

 Photo: Al-Emrun Garjon

-b) In my current role as SDG Integration Advisor, I wrestled to get the attention of colleagues, who, understandably, are focused on responding to the immediate impacts of crisis, with no time to look in more detail at the near term recovery and resilience effort, and the threats that can be posed to potential new waves of the virus if we make the wrong choices right now.
+b) In my current role as SDG Integration Advisor, I wrestled to get the attention of colleagues, who, understandably, are focused on responding to the immediate impacts of this crisis, with no time to look in more detail at the near term recovery and resilience effort, and the threats that can be posed to potential new waves of the virus if we make the wrong choices right now.
 I realized that almost every entity, international or national, private or public, largely lacked a formal Innovation and Learning mechanism in place to rapidly capture the lessons emerging from the crisis to help with rapid response and pivoting.
 For my agency, UNDP, apart from the critical immediate response to alleviate suffering, we have floods of data that we should be rapidly analyzing to shape into near, mid and long-term service offers to help ’build back better’.
 But in the frenzy of immediate response requests, I wondered how much the world as a whole is realizing that we need to be prepared for potential second and third waves of COVID-19, and indeed any new pandemics or other shocks (eg. monsoon and hurricane season) that could be months away?

 From robot nurses to drone deliveries.
 Technology is helping China fight the COVID-19 outbreak.